History

 made the country develop differently?

-Did other countries develop differently?
 Are we or they developing differently now?
 What may happen next?
 What are the most important changes that may

 happen in the future?
 Can you find

 groups working to cause or avoid these changes?
-How can they be most effective?

 Many